 Offering assistance even after enrollment, such as resolving issues with insurance coverage, understanding benefits, and navigating healthcare services.

-How are Insurance Navigators Paid?
+How are Health Insurance Navigator Paid?

 Insurance navigators are typically paid through a variety of mechanisms, depending on the organization or program through which they operate: